-When you do start posting consistently across multiple channels, learn and understand the nuances of each.
+When you start posting consistently across multiple channels, learn and understand the nuances of each.
 Different segments of your audience will be more active and will engage differently depending on the platform.
 Consumers will be more likely to post photos of their dog on Facebook than on LinkedIn, for example.

 The same article you post on Facebook should have a different caption and photo compared to what you post on LinkedIn (assuming your team has the time capacity to make these tweaks).

 Use each account differently and avoid sending out the same message to every account.

 Starting out, your brand might be that quiet kid hanging out by the punch bowl at the homecoming dance.
 And that’s OK.

 But eventually, that kid learns that the dance is more fun when he begins to socialize…and dance.